Causes and treatment of yellow watery diarrhea in adults

 • Cramping in the abdomen

-Additional complications associated with yellow stool are following:
+Additional complications associated with yellow stools are the following:

 • Jaundice: Yellowing of the skin and eyes due to liver-related issues.